Gunnar Fischer

 Gunnar Fischer (18 November 1910 - 11 June 2011) was a Swedish cinematographer who worked with director Ingmar Bergman on several of the director's best-known films, including Smiles of a Summer Night (1955) and The Seventh Seal (1957).
 In addition to his career as cinematographer, Gunnar Fischer directed short films, wrote screenplays (1933–41) and published books for children.

 Early life

 Fischer (behind the camera), Maj-Britt Nilsson (lying down) and Ingmar Bergman (right) on the set of Secrets of Women, 1952.

 Fischer (at the top of the ladder) on the set of The Seventh Seal, 1957.

-Gunnar Fischer was born in Ljungby, Sweden on 18 November 1910, the son of Greta Lokrantz and Gunnar Fischer.
+Gunnar Fischer was born in Ljungby, Sweden, on 18 November 1910, the son of Gunnar Fischer and Greta Fischer.
+Greta’s foster father was J. H. Lallerstedt.
+His paternal grandfather was Elis Fischer, a bank director at Skandia.
 His family later moved to Ronneby, where Fischer spent most of his childhood.
 After the death of his father in 1931, the family moved to Stockholm.

 Education

 Fischer studied painting with Otte Sköld before electing to join the Swedish Navy for 3 years.
 His passion for film led him to the Svensk Filmindustri in 1935 where he learned cinematography from Victor Sjöström's photographer Julius Jaenzon.
 Acting as an assistant cameraman for 16 feature films, he made his debut as director of photography in 1942.